 All webinars are 7 – 8 PM EST

 Once a month, the World Area Book Awards (Américas Award, Africana Book Award, Freeman Book Award, Middle East Book Award, and the South Asia Book Award) will sponsor a 60 minute webinar on a book recognized by one of the awards.
 Each webinar feature a presentation by an award-winning author with discussion on how to incorporate multicultural literature into the classroom, as well as a Q&A with the author.

 Central America: People and the Environment

 June 8-12, 2020

-Throughout the week, we will explore issues such as climate change and the impacts of deforestation, ethnobotany, environmental politics and sustainability, and community resource management.
-The institute is ideal for educators of high school and community college, and pre-service students teaching History, World Geography, Science, and Environmental Science.
+The institute was ideal for educators of high school and community college, and pre-service students teaching History, World Geography, Science, and Environmental Science.
 This four-year series of institutes is sponsored by the Centers for Latin American Studies at The University of Georgia, Vanderbilt University, and Tulane University.

 Questions?
 Contact Derek Bentley [firstname.lastname@example.org].